dmbarbour/glas/glas-src/language-g0/README.md

         reject [ test code ]

 However, I hesitate to do so.
-I feel it might be a bit confusing that any effects within 'reject' will be backtracked.
+I feel it might be a bit confusing if compiler directive effects within 'reject' are backtracked.